Storyflow

 Key takeaways:

-A mood board can become a concept board by adding two things: a clear statement of the direction, and the reasoning that ties every choice to the brief.
+The two are not rivals.
+They are sequential.
+A mood board is where you gather; a concept board is where you decide.
+Most creative work needs both, in that order: explore widely on a mood board, then curate and commit on a concept board.
+A mood board becomes a concept board when you add two things: a clear statement of the direction, and the reasoning that ties every choice to the brief.
 A concept board is the argument; a mood board is the evidence.

 A concept board matters because feeling alone does not survive a project.
 A team or client can love a mood board and still build three different things from it, because a feeling is open to interpretation.
 A concept board closes that gap.